-- 53. In 2009, emissions from the agriculture sector amounted to 8,939.50 Gg CO2 eq, or 7.3 per cent of total GHG emissions.
+53. In 2009, emissions from the agriculture sector amounted to 8,939.50 Gg CO2 eq, or 7.3 per cent of total GHG emissions.
 Since the base year, emissions have decreased by 22.2 per cent.
 The key driver for the fall in emissions is the decrease in the use of synthetic fertilizers, which has led to a reduction in N2O emissions from agricultural soils.
-Within the sector, 55.0 per cent of the emissions were from agricultural soils, followed by 36.2 per cent from enteric fermentation, 7.0 per cent from manure management, 1.3 per cent from rice cultivation and 0.5 per cent from field burning of agricultural residues. - 54.
-The Party has made recalculations for the agriculture sector between the 2010 and 2011 submissions, partly in response to the 2010 annual review report and also due to improvements identified by the Party.
-Changes were made to nitrogen excretion (Nex) rates for livestock, and due to the use of the tier 2 method for enteric CH4 emissions from dairy cattle and other cattle, the inclusion of enteric emissions from poultry and the inclusion of sewage sludge application to agricultural soils.
-The impact of these recalculations on the agriculture sector is an increase of 0.6 per cent for 2008.
-The main recalculations took place in the following categories: - (a) CH4 emissions from enteric fermentation; - (b) N2O emissions from agricultural soils; - (c) CH4 and N2O emissions from manure management. - 55.
-The inventory for the agriculture sector is complete and includes estimates of all gases and for all categories.
+Within the sector, 55.0 per cent of the emissions were from agricultural soils, followed by 36.2 per cent from enteric fermentation, 7.0 per cent from manure management, 1.3 per cent from rice cultivation and 0.5 per cent from field burning of agricultural residues.

+54. The Party has made recalculations for the agriculture sector between the 2010 and 2011 submissions, partly in response to the 2010 annual review report and also due to improvements identified by the Party.
+Changes were made to nitrogen excretion (Nex) rates for livestock, and due to the use of the tier 2 method for enteric CH_4 emissions from dairy cattle and other cattle, the inclusion of enteric emissions from poultry and the inclusion of sewage sludge application to agricultural soils.
+The impact of these recalculations took place in the following categories:

+- (a) CH4 emissions from enteric fermentation; - (b) N_2O emissions from agricultural soils; - (c) CH_4 and N_2O emissions from manure management.

+55. The inventory for the agriculture sector is complete and includes estimates of all gases and for all categories.
 The transparency of the NIR is generally sufficient, although the ERT recommends that the Party provide additional information on the AD used for the tier 2 enteric fermentation estimate for other cattle, in order to enhance transparency.
 The inventory is complete for all categories and gases and the time series is consistent.
 Uncertainty estimates have been provided for all categories and extensive QA/QC procedures have been implemented in the development and review of the emission estimates.